StereoPythonics/Tcp.Framing/README.md

 # Tcp.Framing
-A simple, opinionated yet extensible library for pushing stuff over TCP streams.
+A simple, opinionated, yet extensible library for pushing stuff over TCP streams.

 ## At a glance